ideafablabs/CalendarPower/fingerprint.md

 * At the left side of the browser's address bar, click on the lock symbol.
 * In the pop-up dialog box, click the arrow to the right of Connection to bring up the Site Security page.
-* At the botom of the Site Security page, click More Information.
+* At the botyom of the Site Security page, click More Information.
 * The Security tab should be selected by default.
 If not, click on the Security tab.
 * Click the View Certificate button to view the Certificate Viewer dialog box.
-* The fingerprints are shown at the bottom of the General tab.
+* The fingerprints are shown at the middle of the Certificate tab.
+Use the SHA-1 version.

 ### Edge

 * At the left side of the browser's address bar, click on the lock symbol.
+* In the pop-up dialog box, click "connection is secure".
-* In the pop-up dialog box, click the View certificate link.
+* In the pop-up dialog box, click the View certificate icon.
-* Certificate details will be shown in the Certificate Information panel at the right side of the browser.
+* the Certificate dialog box, click the Details tab.
-* In the textbox on the Certificate Information panel, scroll down until the fingerprint information is visible.
+* In the list box on the details page, scroll down until the word Thumbprint is visible in the list and then click Thumbprint.
+* The thumbprint will be shown in the textbox below the list box.